 This perfectly sweet and fruity French toast casserole is simple to make and easy to enjoy.
 Simply mix the ingredients together, bake and top with fresh strawberries and powdered sugar.
 With hints of maple syrup combined with the fresh fruit, this recipe is sweet, but not too sweet.

 - 6 eggs

-- 3 one-inch-thick slices (8-ounce) day-old challah or sourdough bread, cut into 1-inch cubes
+- 3 1-inch-thick slices (8-ounce), day-old challah or sourdough bread cut into 1-inch cubes

 - 3 cups whole milk

-- 2 teaspoons plus 1 Tablespoon ground cinnamon
+- 2 teaspoons ground cinnamon plus extra tablespoon

 - 1 lemon zested

 - 2 cups 12 ounces fresh or frozen blueberries thawed and drained